SamVain/RunPilot/README.md

 # RunPilot

 RunPilot is a lightweight orchestration tool for running reproducible AI training jobs.

 You define a training run in a simple YAML config.
 RunPilot handles the boring parts: containers, environments, logs, metrics and run history.
-The goal is to make AI training feel predictable and repeatable, whether you are on a laptop or a cluster.
+The long-term goal is to make AI training feel predictable and repeatable, whether you are on a laptop or a cluster.

+> Status: Very early. v0.1 is under active development.

 ---